By Dr Liani Maasdorp

 (Senior lecturer in Screen Production and Film and Television Studies, University of Cape Town)

 The article was originally published on The Conversation

 Censorship, one of the insidious strategies used by the apartheid government, has made an ominous comeback in South Africa with the recent X18 classification of the award-winning film Inxeba (The Wound).
 In South Africa the film can now only be shown in locations licensed to screen adult entertainment.

 The full version of the article can be read on https://theconversation.com/south-africa-returns-to-apartheid-era-censorship-with-the-banning-of-inxeba-92850

-The Centre for Innovation in Learning and Teaching (CILT) invites applications from suitably qualified candidates for a 6-month appointment starting from 1 September 2017 or as soon as possible.
-The main purpose of this position is to conceptualise, plan, schedule, record, edit and publish motion picture productions for use in online and blended learning courses, and the promotion of UCT teaching and learning initiatives.
+The Centre for Innovation in Learning and Teaching (CILT) invites applications from suitably qualified candidates for a 24-month full-time appointment starting as soon as possible.
+The main purpose of this position is to conceptualise, plan, schedule, record, edit and publish videos for use in online and blended learning courses, and the promotion of UCT teaching and learning initiatives.

 The Actuality Media Scholarship Competition invites aspiring filmmakers to produce a 3-5 minutes short documentary on a local changemaker making a sustainable impact on chronic social and environmental problems.The grand prize is a 100% scholarship for a 2018 Actuality Media Documentary Outreach program in India, Cambodia, Guatemala or Zambia.
 Entries should be submitted before the 1st of March 2018.
 For detailed rules, terms and conditions, visit Actuality Media website